hai-vr/hvr-ik/README.md

 The *HIK Effectors* component has options that can change the behavior of the solver:
 - **Hip Position Matters More** (defaults to false):
   - When true, ensures that the hip position is always reached.
-The head may not longer be aligned with the HMD when it is too far from it.
+The head may no longer be aligned with the HMD when it is too far from it.
   - When false, ensures that the head position is always reached, even if it means moving the hips away from its effector.
     This is designed to make sure that the head is always attached to the HMD.
 - **Contortionist** (defaults to false):
   - When true, removes the minimum distance limit between the head and the hips.
   - When false, there is a minimum distance between the head and the hips, which depends on the head angle.
-    This is designed to avoid odd looking poses where the spine chain is crunched on itself.
+    This is designed to avoid odd-looking poses where the spine chain is crunched on itself.
 - **Use Straddling Left/Right Leg** (defaults to false):
   - When true, the upper leg will always point towards the lower leg effector, and the lower leg will point towards the foot effector; the foot position will no longer match.
     This is designed to enable poses where grounding the knees matters more than accurately positioning the feet.